Denis-7242/flutter_diary_app/README.md

 Denis Murithi
 👤 GitHub: [@Denis-7242](https://github.com/Denis-7242)

-🗓️ Built with Flutter & ❤️ by Denis in 2025
+🗓️ Built with Flutter & ❤️ by Denis in 2025 for the flutter community